 Chalice Jones has been with USAA since 2007.
-She currently serves as the Vice President of Bank Transformation leading the Bank through its strategy to further become an Experience driven culture and business.
-She has spent most of her time at USAA in transformational roles to include time in Human Resources and significant time in Process Improvement within USAA’s Property & Casualty business.
-As a Lean Sigma Black Belt she is passionate about simple, lean and controlled processes paired with user experience design to deliver for the USAA member.
+She currently serves as the Vice President and Senior HRBP for Staff Agencies.
+She has spent most of her time at USAA in transformational roles, including time in human resources, as well as significant time in Process Improvement within USAA’s Property & Casualty business.
+As a Lean Sigma Black Belt she is passionate about simple, lean, and controlled processes paired with user experience design to deliver for the USAA member.
 She has a B.S. in Economics and her MBA from Oakland University, Rochester MI.

-Chalice is married to Darrius Jones and they have two wonderful children.
-She is a year round volunteer coach for CYO and is committed to providing strong role models and confidence building for young women through physical activity and on the field or court leadership.
+Chalice is married to Darrius Jones, and they have two wonderful children.
+She is a year-round volunteer coach for CYO and is committed to providing strong role models and confidence building for young women through physical activity.
 Global literacy and access to education is also a life-long passion for Chalice as well.

 Insurance Executive (Ret)